Azure/orkestra/docs/index.md

 - Network Functions are applications that rely on a rich ecosystem of **infrastructure** and **PaaS** (platform-as-a-service) components to be deployed to the cluster before the applications can be successfully started.
 This establishes a hard dependency between the applications and the infra/paas applications.
 Orkestra solves the dependency problem by constructing a DAG workflow to deploy the respective `HelmRelease` objects for helm-operator.

+See the [design](./design/design.md) docs for details on how it works.

 ## Getting Started

 For getting started you will need,